 2019 had its ups and downs.
 We won’t mention politics, but here are a few of the book- and Swiss-shaped highlights and lowlights…

 Best book moment: holding my first copy of Stolen Sister, published in March by the Bloodhound Books imprint Bombshell.
-It’s available in ebook, paperback and audio, and will be out next year in Czech.
+It’s available in ebook, paperback and audio.
 I was sent a Bombshell mug, too, which was best extra of the year.

 Most put-off trip: That has to be my 2019 trip to the UK, which just didn’t happen… I think it was a combination of my own travel lethargy (I welcome any excuse not to go on a plane), and the Brexit effect.
 2020.
 Promise.

 Shoogliest train ride: Going down the Flumserberg in this train, which was the replacement for a cable car under revision.
 It gave a whole new meaning to ‘hold onto your hats, folks’ – but we got there!